Matt Tracy: Minnesota Twins

 On January 6, 2017, Tracy signed a minor league contract with the Minnesota Twins.
 He split the season between the rookie–level Gulf Coast League Twins, Double–A Chattanooga Lookouts, and Triple–A Rochester Red Wings.
 In 18 appearances (13 starts), Tracy accumulated a 5–6 record and 4.71 ERA with 74 strikeouts across 84 innings pitched.
 He elected free agency following the season on November 6.

 Toronto Blue Jays

 On February 25, 2018, Tracy signed a minor league contract with the Toronto Blue Jays.
 He made 14 appearances (12 starts) for the Triple–A Buffalo Bisons and rookie–level Gulf Coast League Blue Jays, accumulating a 2.48 ERA with 37 strikeouts across 54 1/3 innings of work.
 Tracy elected free agency following the season on November 2.

 Coaching career

 In January 2020, Tracy joined the Toronto Blue Jays organization as a pitching coach for the Rookie-level Gulf Coast League Blue Jays.

 On November 29, 2022, the Cincinnati Reds hired Tracy to serve as their bullpen coach for the 2023 season, replacing Lee Tunnell.
 On November 13, 2025, it was announced that Tracy would shift to the role of assistant pitching coach.
+In June 2026, he was given the role of interim pitching coach after it was announced that pitching coach Derek Johnson would take an indefinite leave of absence from the team.